Product Post, Sensor

 Ultrasonic Sensor HC SR04 Module

 Overall, the HC-SR04 ultrasonic sensor module is an excellent choice for applications requiring accurate and reliable distance sensing.
-Its affordability, ease of use, and wide range of applications make it a valuable addition to any project requiring distance measurement.
+Its affordability and ease of use make it a valuable addition to any project, and its wide range of applications ensures it’s perfect for distance measurement tasks.

 HC-04 Pinout